Outer Wilds: Reception

-Outer Wilds received "generally favorable reviews", according to the review aggregator Metacritic.
+Outer Wilds received "generally favorable reviews", according to the review aggregator website Metacritic.
 Its aggregated scores ranked it as one of the top 30 games of 2019 for Windows, Xbox One, and PlayStation 4.
 It was estimated as having sold over 2 million copies by August 2021, just before the expansion was released.
-The game was featured in several game of the year lists for 2019, including overall game of the year by Eurogamer and Polygon, and Edge, Polygon, PC World, and Paste also featured it on their "best games of the decade", "best games of the console generation", and "best games of the past 30 years" lists, while Eurogamer in 2024 said it was the 3rd best game that was available for current systems.
+The game was featured in several game of the year lists for 2019, including overall game of the year by Eurogamer and Polygon, and Edge, Polygon, PC World, and Paste also featured it on their "best games of the decade", "best games of the console generation", and "best games of the past 30 years" lists, Slant, GQ, and USA Today featured it on their "best games of all times" lists, and Eurogamer in 2024 said it was the 3rd best game that was available for current systems.

 Critics highly praised the gameplay, though some aspects had a mixed reception.
 Alessandro Barbosa of GameSpot praised the way each step in the loop of discovery "feels like a hard-earned reward", while mrderiv of Jeuxvideo.com said that the game creates a constant desire to solve the next mystery without them being too overwhelming or obtuse.
 The changes to the planetary system over the time loop were often compared to clockwork, with Josh Tolentino of Destructoid calling it a "tightly packed cuckoo clock" and Javy Gwaltney of Game Informer and Edwin Evans-Thirlwell of Eurogamer comparing it to a pocket watch.
 Phil Savage of PC Gamer also praised the unique, evolving nature of the different planets.
 Reviewers praised the adventure aspects of the game; Colin Campbell of Polygon applauded the exploration and the continual sense of discovering new things, and Jake Green of USGamer called Outer Wilds "an adventure game in the purest sense".
 The reviewers for Destructoid, Jeuxvideo.com, and PC Gamer, however, found themselves stuck at points later in the game without a clear direction, and the reviewers for Game Informer, GameSpot, and Polygon criticized the potential for the player to die or be unable to complete a goal in a loop due to what they perceived as unfairly difficult or unexpected gameplay.